fluxninja/aperture/docs/content/fluxninja/introduction.md

 ---

-[FluxNinja][] provides a load management solution, powered by our open source project [Aperture][], designed for classifying, scheduling, and rate-limiting API traffic in cloud applications.
+[FluxNinja][] provides a load management solution, powered by our open source project **Aperture**, designed for classifying, scheduling, and rate-limiting API traffic in cloud applications.
 Built upon a foundation of observability and a global control plane, it offers a comprehensive suite of load management capabilities.
 These capabilities enhance the reliability and performance of cloud applications while also optimizing resource utilization.

+Aperture can seamlessly integrate with existing control points such as gateways, service meshes, and application middlewares.
+Moreover, it offers SDKs for developers who need to establish control points around specific features or code sections inside applications.

 ![FluxNinja Architecture](../assets/img/FluxNinja-arc-dark.svg#gh-dark-mode-only)
 ![FluxNinja Architecture](../assets/img/FluxNinja-arc-light.svg#gh-light-mode-only)